 BU has further strengthened the teaching practices of its academic staff through support for Advance HE fellowship over the period covered by this statement.
-The 2020/21 HESA staff record dataset shows that BU performs well with 73% of staff holding a teaching qualification and/or fellowship of Advance HE, ranking BU 27th out of 134 Higher Education Institutions.
-The latest internal data shows significant progress has been made with 82% of academic staff now holding a teaching qualification and/or fellowship of Advance HE.
-BU remains well above both the UK sector average, and Universities UK (UUK) average, in terms of staff with HEA Fellowship.
-This has built a broader awareness of pedagogy and the factors supporting success for individual students.
+The 2022/23 HESA staff record dataset shows that BU performs well with 72% of staff holding a teaching qualification and/or fellowship of Advance HE, 5 pp above the sector average of 67%, ranking BU 51st out of 134 Higher Education Institutions.